 Smt.
 K.C.
 Moly Kutty Chief Govt.
 Analyst

 Sri.
-G. Radhakrishnan Nair is working as Registrar and Sri.
-K.M.
-Ashokan as Manager.
-There are 7 permanent employees and 5 temporary hands in the Administrative office of the Council.
+D.U Dinesh is working as Registrar and Sri.
+S.Lathika as Manager in Charge.
+There are 6 permanent employees and 6 temporary hands in the Administrative office of the Council.

 The following 7 part time Pharmacy Inspectors are there in the enforcement wing.
 Each Inspector takes care of the matters of 2 Districts.